Cyber Storm: Securing Cyber Space

 - Examine means and processes through which to share sensitive information across boundaries and sectors without compromising proprietary or national security interests.

-Each Cyber Storm builds on lessons learned from previous real world incidents, ensuring that participants face more sophisticated and challenging exercises every two years.
-CISA is currently planning for Cyber Storm VIII.
+Each Cyber Storm builds on lessons learned from previous real-world incidents, ensuring that participants face more sophisticated and challenging exercises every two years.
+CISA is currently planning for Cyber Storm IX.

 Cyber Storm I: February 2006

 - Included over 115 organizations, including federal, state, and local governments and the private sector;

 - Featured four sectors: information technology, communications, energy, and transportation (air); and

 - Allowed participants to respond to a variety of cyber and communications degradations and simulated attacks against critical infrastructure and to collaborate at the operational, policy, and public affairs levels.

 - Involved 5 countries (Australia, Canada, New Zealand, United Kingdom, and the United States); 18 federal cabinet-level agencies (Departments of Defense, State, Justice, etc.); 9 states (Pennsylvania, Colorado, California, Delaware, Texas, Illinois, Michigan, North Carolina, and Virginia); and over 40 private sector companies (Juniper Networks, Microsoft, McAfee, Cisco, NeuStar, The Dow Chemical Company, Inc., PPG Industries, ABB Group, Air Products & Chemical Inc., Nova Chemical, Wachovia, etc.);

 - Affected 4 critical infrastructure sectors including chemical, information technology, communications, and transportation (rail/pipe) and used 10 Information Sharing and Analysis Centers;